 As the demand for ethical fashion rises, so does the number of alternatives to Zara which do not cost the Earth.

-Before we get into our list of sustainable alternatives to Zara, let’s quickly talk about why make the switch in the first place.
+Before we get into our list of sustainable alternatives to Zara, let’s quickly talk about why we should make the switch in the first place.

-How is its fast fashion impacting on people, the planet and animals?
+How is fast fashion impacting the people, planet and animals?

 Like many other fast fashion companies, Zara has also set a target for reducing their greenhouse gas emissions.
 However, there is no evidence that the company is actually on track to meet it.